Our frequently asked questions can help you access a lot of the information you need to best support your child with SEN.

 What should I do if I think my child needs more help at school?

-Firstly, have a chat with your child’s class teacher.
-They can discuss your concerns and will be able to advise about your child’s progress to date, any possible barriers to learning, and what interventions and support they can provide at class level.
+Firstly, speak to your child’s class teacher.
+They can discuss your concerns and will be able to advise about your child’s progress to date, any possible barriers to learning and what interventions and support they can provide at class level.

 How do school identify children who may need more support?

-We monitor the children’s progress on a regular/termly basis.
+In addition to our daily classroom assessment, we monitor the children’s progress on a termly basis through separate meetings with both the Special Educational Needs Coordinator (SENCO) and Deputy Head Teacher.
 If we believe a child is finding something particularly challenging or difficult, we will put support in place accordingly.
 This might be as simple as extra handwriting practice, or maths group work.
 Most children can struggle from time to time, and receiving support does not necessarily mean your child has special educational needs.

-SEN/D covers the full range of emotional, behavioural and learning difficulties.
+SEND covers the full range of emotional, behavioural and learning difficulties.
 This might display as problems with reading, writing, communication, social interaction, concentration, or focus, among other things.
-Not making progress or a sudden change in progress is also a potential sign of underlying SEN.
+Not making progress with an area of learning is also a potential sign of underlying SEN. We have processes and resources in place to support children a full range of needs.

 Who will support my child in school?

-The main support for all children at Yerbury is their class teacher, alongside the class Teaching Assistant.
-They deliver targeted support to children across the curriculum on a daily basis, including running small breakout group work to target common problem areas such as handwriting, and early numeracy and literacy skills.
-Other adults working in the classroom with children who have additional learning needs include a team of Learning Support Assistants, the Dyslexia Specialist Support Teacher and where appropriate, staff from external agencies.
+The main support for all children at Yerbury is their class teacher, alongside the class teaching assistant.
+They deliver targeted support to children across the curriculum on a daily basis through high-quality, adaptive and responsive teaching which may sometimes include running small group intervention to target common problem areas such as handwriting, and early numeracy and literacy skills.
+We also have a literacy specialist support teacher and, where appropriate, staff from external agencies who sometimes support children.
 You can read more about our SEN team here

-SEND support for children at Yerbury is coordinated by the Senco though they do not normally work directly with children in class.
+SEND support for children at Yerbury is coordinated by the SENCO, although they do not normally work directly with children in class.

 When is support given?

 Support is given in class time, alongside normal teaching.
-We occasionally take children out of class to access music or art therapy with specialist providers.
+We occasionally take children out of class to access interventions or support from an external practitioner.

 How will the school support my child?